-One of the roles of SVEB / FSEA is the national umbrella federation for adult learning / further education in Switzerland.
-One of their roles is to strengthen research in continuing education in Switzerland and to also make scientific contributions on various central points.
+One of the roles of SVEB / FSEA is to strengthen research in continuing education in Switzerland and to also make scientific contributions on various central points.
 During the past 70 years, SVEB / FSEA promotes collaboration with educational institutes and supports its members in their activities.
-They work in such a way that the education in Switzerland is kept to its entitled status and that the political, economic, societal and cultural conditions are promoted in higher education.
+It works in such a way that the education in Switzerland is kept to its entitled status and that the political, economic, societal and cultural conditions are promoted in higher education.

 The Bachelor of Philosophy (BPhil) is a very specialised undergraduate Bachelor’s degree.
 Frequently, the degree is either only research-based or involves additional academic components.
 The BPhil program enables students to plan their own academic programs in conjunction with a faculty preceptor.
 BPhil candidates participate in residential programs, working with faculty to design individualized majors, and produce a thesis. [more]